How to: Formatting Linux Filesystem

-A. Formatting linux filesystem required for many reasons.
-If you want to expand file system or you just added new hard disk drive or create separate partitions for security and performance reasons.
+Formatting Linux filesystem is an essential task for sysadmin and may required for many reasons such as installing a new disk on server.
+If you want to expand file system or you just add a new hard disk drive or create separate partitions for security and performance reasons.
 Whatever may be your reason(s) all file system creating involves creations of superblock, inode and other filesystem metadata structure.
 Fortunately, Linux comes with mkfs command to format filesystem.
 It is used to build a Linux file system on a device, usually a hard disk partition.
 General syntax of mkfs is as follows:

 mkfs -t filetype /dev/DEVICE